The Solar Dream Lies on the Rooftop

 CleanMax February 7, 2017 | Tuesday

-The Energy and Resources Institute (TERI), in a study, suggested that out of the planned 100 GW of solar energy by the Indian government by 2022, 40 GW would be deployed through decentralised and rooftop-scale solar projects.
-If you are also thinking solar, contact CleanMax today.
+The Energy and Resources Institute (TERI), in a study, suggested that out of the planned 100 GW of solar energy by the Indian government by 2022, 40 GW would be deployed through decentralised and rooftop solar projects.
+If you are also thinking of installing solar power plant on roof, contact one of the leading rooftop solar company CleanMax today.

 As per the trade pundits, rooftop solar PV would play a prominent role in meeting energy demands across segments.
 To some extent, it has already achieved grid parity for commercial and industrial consumers, and is fast becoming quite attractive for residential consumers as well.
-As a result, multiple state governments have taken necessary steps to kick-start implementation of rooftop solar PV projects.
+As a result, multiple state governments have taken necessary steps to kick-start implementation of rooftop solar installation projects

 For large scale deployment of rooftop solar PV, even after having various central and state government schemes, many challenges still exist on the policy, technology, and the consumer awareness fronts.
 These include regulations for metering arrangements, technical standards/rules for grid interconnection, tariff determination and accounting, monitoring, control and verification, and financing schemes, etc.